 Working at height in New Zealand

-This good practice guide will provide practical guidance to employers, contractors, employees and all others engaged in work associated with working at height.
+This best practice guide will provide practical guidance to employers, contractors, employees and all others engaged in work associated with working at height.

 While this guidance has not been updated to reflect current work health and safety legislation (the Health and Safety at Work Act 2015 and regulations), it may still contain relevant information and practices to keep workers and others healthy and safe.